Skip to main content

 Interviewer: Then there are these silent symptoms.
 You know this could be happening and you're not even really experiencing symptoms.
 What are some of those?

 Dr. Stout: Silent GERD is silent.
 Oftentimes people just don't have any symptoms or they're just not aware of the symptoms that they're having.
-And I would say if you really tease things out you know like in hindsight when you look backwards people probably did have some of the either typical or atypical GERD symptoms that we've already talked about.
+And I would say if you really tease things out you know like in hindsight when you look backward people probably did have some of the either typical or atypical GERD symptoms that we've already talked about.
 They just ignored them or didn't realize what they were or they weren't so bothersome that they decided to go in and seek care.
 But really a lot of times silent GERD is just that.
-Like people really have no symptoms at all whatsoever but there are abnormal number of reflux episodes that are happening.
+People really have no symptoms at all whatsoever but there is an abnormal number of reflux episodes that are happening.

 Dr. Stout: Honestly not super often but I have definitely had that more than a handful of times you know happen.
 "My dentist thinks that I have acid reflux" you know and then you start to ask them more questions and you agree either by what they're saying or maybe they are having silent reflux you know and have no symptoms.
 And then that's when I kind of start to recommend more testing like endoscopy or these little reflux monitoring probe placements to definitively say yes or no you do or don't have acid.